 In developing the modification, someone may have altered other files, or even the same ones.
 Therefore it is advisable for developers to do a relatively frequent update of their copy (cvs update).
 If other files have been modified, the environment may also have changed and tests that were previously passed may now be failed.
 If the same files have been modified, it could be that these changes have occurred either in places or routines that we have not touched or in code that we have modified.
-In the first case there is no conflict (at least not apparent) and the modification operation "merges" our version with the repository's, generating combined files, with all of the changes.
+In the first case there is no conflict (at

+For security reasons, for accounts with write permissions, ssh tends to be used, as it provides an authenticated and encrypted channel. least not apparent) and the modification operation "merges" our version with the repository's, generating combined files, with all of the changes.
 Otherwise there is a conflict, in which case we need to discuss with the developer who has made the other changes and agree to a final version.

 For better identification of each project component, it is advisable for it to carry directly associated revision information.
 CVS can label source codes and objects automatically, on condition of following a certain discipline.
-For example, if in a source code comment we write the key word \$Id\$, every time the file is committed to the repository, the word will be replaced with an identification chain that will show the file name, the revision number, the date and time of the commit and its author:
+For example, if in a source code comment we write the key word \$Id\$, every time the file is committed to the repository, the word will be replaced with an identification chain that will show the file name, the revision number8, the date and time of the commit and its author: